rawmain/av-app-android-wallet-ui/docs/configuration.md

 The app is configured to use batch document issuance by default, requesting a batch of credentials at once and handling them according to a defined policy.

-You can configure the following aspects of batch document issuance:
+You can configure the following aspects of batch document issuance in DocumentIssuanceRule:

-1. Batch size (how many credentials to request at once)
+1. number of credentials (formerly batch size) - The number of credentials to be issued for the document at once
-2. Credential policy (whether to use each credential once or rotate through them)
+2. Credential policy - whether to use each credential once or rotate through them

 These settings are configured in your flavor's implementation of `WalletCoreConfigImpl`.
 For example, in the demo flavor: